Section Two: Using Disability Services and Accommodations

 - Meet with your classroom instructor to discuss the accommodations, review the TAV form, and confirm who will administer the accommodation.

-- After the instructor has signed the TAV form, return the completed form to the test proctor in DSS, SCS Building.
+- After the instructor has signed the TAV form, return the completed form to the test proctor in DSS, RSS Building.
 Bring the class test schedule and/or syllabus (green sheet) to schedule your exam times.

 - The Test Proctor will review testing policies, procedures and Testing Guidelines & Scheduling Policies.